awwx/meteor-wiki/Getting-Started-with-Auth.md

  - `callback`: Function(error|null)
  - Must be logged in to call this.
 Changes the currently logged in user.
 - [Client] `Meteor.logout()`
+- [Client] `Meteor.enrollAccount(token, password, callback)` - Completes the account enrollment process that began with a server-side call to `Meteor.createUser`.
+Also validates this user's email address.
+ - `token`: unique string contained in the email sent by `Meteor.createUser`
+ - `callback`: function receiving one error argument, or null for success
+- [Client] `Meteor.forgotPassword(options, callback)` - Requests that a reset password link be sent to a user
+ - `options`: object containing an `email` field
+ - `callback`: function receiving one error argument, or null for success
+- [Client] `Meteor.resetPassword(token, newPassword, callback)` - Resets a user's password
+ - `token`: unique string contained in the email sent to the user by `Meteor.forgotPassword`
+ - `callback`: function receiving one error argument, or null for success
+- [Client] `Meteor.validateEmail(token, callback)` - Validate a user's email
+ - `token`: unique string contained in the email sent to the user by a client-side call to `Meteor.createUser` (in case validateEmails was set to true in the call to `Meteor.accounts.config`)
+ - `callback`: function receiving one error argument, or null for success

 #### Configuring login services (see section below)
 - [Client/Server] `Meteor.accounts.facebook.config(appId, appUrl, options)`